GMH-Code/Dwasm/README.md

 To activate a controller, press a button on it during play.
 You can also physically add or remove controllers after the game starts.

+Extra features related to gamepads include:

+- You can swap weapons with the secondary trigger buttons by default.
+- You can redefine almost all the gamepad buttons instead of just the front four action buttons, including those that are not yet bound to a function.

+Note that the choice of features you can bind (link) buttons to is currently limited.
+This is due to the way *DOOM* handles joystick, keyboard and mouse button events separately, instead of having a more abstract binding system for all input events.
+This was changed in later engines.

 Networking Support
 ------------------